zienas/pms-v/README.md

 -   **Frontend**: Responsible for rendering the user interface and managing user interactions.
 -   **API Service Layer (`services/api.ts`)**: For demonstration and offline use, this file **simulates a complete backend API** using the browser's `localStorage`.
 It is designed to be a drop-in replacement for a service layer that would make real HTTP requests.
 -   **Backend API (Conceptual)**: A server-side application would handle the core business logic, user sessions, and database queries.
+A guide for building this is provided in `HOWTO-BACKEND.md`.
 -   **Database (PostgreSQL with PostGIS)**: The single source of truth for all data.

 ### 2. Database Schema